It’s almost summer! Avoid whines of “I’m bored” with my 2025 updated Free or Cheap Things to Do with Kids This Summer!

 - Put on your rain boots and go creek stomping!

 - Have a water balloon fight in your backyard!
-This invention will let you fill a bunch of water balloons in 60 seconds!
+There are even reusable water balloons that are kinder to the earth!

 - Put on a sock puppet show.
 Make your own puppets, and create backdrops using sheets purchased at a thrift store and leftover paint.